Day: July 31, 2024

 • Biosphere 2: The Artificial Paradise of Nature

-Biosphere 2 is the enclosed artificial simulation of a natural environment in the Arizona desert which Baudrillard wrote about extensively in The Illusion of the End.
-Biosphere 2, according to Baudrillard, is the desperate project of a desperate humanity faced with its own extinction, the obsessive mania to create an artificial paradise of so-called na-…
+Biosphere 2 is the enclosed artificial simulation of a natural environment in the Arizona desert.
+According to Baudrillard, it is the desperate project of a desperate humanity faced with its own extinction, the mania to create an artificial paradise of so-called nature and so-called reality, given that both of those nostalgic referents have already disappeared.